 The guide's latest edition, which was unveiled last year and just took effect this month, includes new space requirements for a wide range of lab animals, from rats and rabbits to chickens and chimpanzees.
 Animal-rights advocates have spent years pushing for such changes, and they largely welcome the new rules.

-, some researchers are bristling at the idea of buying new cages for thousands of rats.
+But as NPR reports, some researchers are bristling at the idea of buying new cages for thousands of rats.

 "The effect would be, we would have to buy more of this caging, and our estimate was somewhere around $300,000 worth of caging, at least," Bob Adams, the head of Johns Hopkins University's main lab-rat complex, tells NPR.
 "Bottom line is, there is more work, there is more cost for everybody, for our whole operation."